Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 Brigid O'Reilly's violent doppelgänger who was created from simultaneous exposure of Darkforce and Lightforce.

-- Absurdly Sharp Claws: Sharp enough to slit someone's throat.
+- Absurdly Sharp Claws: Her nails are sharp enough to slit someone's throat.

 - Arrow Catch: In Season 2 Episode 3, she easily catches Tandy's light dagger.